 STEP 4: PROTECT YOUR RENO

-• Talk to your insurance agent to see if there is anything your provider requires prior to starting a project.
+• Talk to your insurance advisor to see if there is anything your provider requires prior to starting a project.
 Complete details of a renovation will help determine insurance needs that will be required for the work.

 Check out your contractor.
 Poor workmanship is not covered under a home insurance policy, so you need to make sure the contractors you choose will do quality work.
 Contractors should have their own insurance, but it’s up to the homeowner to request proof of insurance to ensure they’re covered in the event of a loss while working on your home.